-25. Collect email addresses at a trade show
+35. Collect email addresses at a trade show.

 Offline events like trade shows are highly anticipated growth opportunities for professionals in your industry.
-Demo your latest product at an appropriate conference and collect signups in-person.
-Once you're back at the office, import these signups into your contact database.
-Be sure to send these contacts a welcome email that confirms their opt-in to your list.
-(See #8 in this blog post for tips on sending welcome emails.)
+Demo your latest product at an appropriate conference and collect signups in person.

-Meetups, seminars, hackathons, educational panels, and even your own conferences put you front and center of a networking event, and those who attend are often more qualified to be contacted because they came to your event.
-Take the opportunity to collect email addresses in exchange for the info and demos you provide at the event.
+Meetups, seminars, hackathons, educational panels, and your conferences place you front and center of a networking event.
+Those who attend are often more qualified to be contacted because they came to your event.
+Take the opportunity to collect email addresses from attendees, and send a welcome email and encourage opt-in.

-28. Add QR codes to your display ads
+38. Add QR codes to your display ad.

-Incorporate a QR code into your print marketing collateral that people can scan for more information on the printed content.
-Create the QR code such that it requires an email address to access the additional content.
-(There are many free QR code makers online that make this process easy.)
+Incorporate a QR code into your print marketing collateral that people can scan for more information on the printer content.
+You can set it so that your codes require email addresses to access additional content so that you can grow your list.

-If you have a brick-and-mortar presence where you interact with customers face-to-face, create an email campaign just for those walk-ins.
-Launch a store membership they can sign up for via email at the register.
-This is a smart way to keep in touch with repeat customers and reward their loyalty to your product.
+If you have a brick-and-mortar store where you interact with customers face-to-face, launch a store membership that they can sign up for via email at the register.
+You can create an email campaign designated to walk-in customers, which can help you keep in touch and reward loyalty to your product.